awsdocs/amazon-opensearch-service-developer-guide/doc_source/rename.md

 ## New API version<a name="rename-sdk"></a>

 The new version of the OpenSearch Service configuration API \(2021\-01\-01\) works with OpenSearch as well as legacy Elasticsearch OSS\.
 21 API operations were replaced with more concise and engine\-agnostic names \(for example, `CreateElasticsearchDomain` changed to `CreateDomain`\), but OpenSearch Service continues to support both API versions\.
-For a full list of actions that are no longer supported and their replacements, see the [Configuration API reference for Amazon OpenSearch Service](configuration-api.md)\.

 We recommend that you use the new API operations to create and manage domains going forward\.
 Note that when you use the new API operations to create a domain, you need to specify the `EngineVersion` parameter in the format `Elasticsearch_X.Y` or `OpenSearch_X.Y`, rather than just the version number\.
 If you don't specify a version, it defaults to the latest version of OpenSearch\.